-Deloitte sets out 4 key pillars, which include ‘’engage and enable people’’ - which translate to transition the workforce to the new digital organization, align performance metrics, and plan to sustain.
+Deloitte sets out 4 key pillars, which include ‘’engage and enable people’’ – which translates to: transitioning the workforce to the new digital organization, aligning performance metrics, and planning to sustain.

 Finally, McKinsey emphasizes having the right, digital-savvy leaders in place – leaders of individual initiatives and leaders of the program-management or transformation office, and an emphasis on redefining individuals’ roles and responsibilities.
 Hence, they align with the transformation’s goals.
 All three organizations hold digital transformation and people processes as inextricably linked.
 This perspective echoes our sentiments at Olive: the right input from the right people will guide you to the right solutions.
 That is the path to successful digital transformation.